-1. Our Complaints Procedure
+1. Designated Complaints Handler

 Clarion Solicitors Limited

 13-19 Queen Street

-2. What will happen Next
+2. What Will Happen Next

 2.1 You will receive a letter acknowledging your complaint.
 You can expect to receive our letter within one working day of receiving your complaint.
 If we need any further clarification about the issues you have raised in your letter, we will ask for further details at this stage.